Reinforcing key points

 The first and most obvious aspect of the covered call strategy that investors must address up front is the obligation to sell stock.
 Remember, a covered call position is an obligation to sell the underlying shares at the strike price of the call.
 Therefore, sellers of covered calls must decide if they intend to sell the stock or not.

-The second aspect of the covered call strategy is that it offers two sources of potential profit or loss.
+The second aspect of the covered call strategy is that it offers 2 sources of potential profit or loss.
 The first source is from the call premium received, and the second source is from potential stock price appreciation.
 Investors, therefore, must decide how much they hope to get from each potential source.
 If an investor forecasts that a stock will “trade sideways,” then it is logical to want more profit from the covered call than from the expected stock price appreciation.
 However, if a stock price rise is expected, then it is logical to hope for relatively more profit from stock price appreciation and relatively less from the covered call.

 Probability of being assigned